Thoughts about electronic music

 Additive sound synthesis is the oldest method of making synthetic instruments; this is how an acoustic organ produces tones with its pipes and stops.
 The organ dates back many centuries to the Romans and also Medieval Europe.
-The construction of church organ in the Middle Ages was that ages space program.
+The construction of the church organ and cathedrals in the Middle Ages was that ages space program.
 Of course for electronic music additve synthesis is done on electronic keyboards or via a computer program by adding sine waveforms produced by oscillators.
 Here is an amplitude output which is graphed as

 y = a sine( ft) add b sine( 2ft) add c sine( 3ft) add d sine( 4ft) add ... etc where add means the addition sign, the a,b,c,...s are the amplitudes of the oscillator sine wave output, t is time and f is 2 times phi times the fundamental of the tone being produced.
 Each sine term in the above sum is like the output of one organ pipe.
 With different amplitudes for enough added sine waves, for example, one could get a "stringy" sounding ramp waveform.

 However, large acoustic pipe organs with many pipes are very exspensive; some can cost around $200,000; also even on a modern personal computer programs that can add a large mumber of waveforms still use large amounts of memory.

 So around 1967 John Chowning and his students at Stanford University created a new technique to create synthetic sounds by using frequency modulation(FM) much like FM radio does to produce a broadcast.
 By 1983 they produced the famous DX7 electronic keyboard which used this technique.

 Here is one mathematical function which could be used for this type of modulation technique: